Addiction | 5 min read

-While the “high” you get from snorting cocaine may last longer than smoking or shooting-up, it can cause considerable damage.
+While the “high” you get from snorting cocaine may last longer than smoking or injection, it can cause considerable damage.
 Understanding how the nose is structured can make it easier to see how cocaine damages the nose.
 In a nutshell, the structure of the nose consists of:

 Once addiction sets in, frequent dosing becomes necessary to maintain cocaine’s “high” effect.
 Unless drug use stops, much of the damage done will be permanent.
-In other words, the nose really takes a beating once addiction takes hold.
+In other words, the nose takes a beating once addiction takes hold.

 Initial damage to the membrane linings typically results in a stuffy nose.
 Your nasal airways become obstructed as the membrane linings become inflamed.
-From there, cocaine’s effects on blood flow shrinks the blood vessels in your nose, which blocks blood flow.
-As cocaine’s effects wear off, some of the blood vessels can burst, resulting in nosebleeds.
+From there, cocaine’s effects on blood flow shrink the blood vessels in your nose, which blocks blood flow.
+As cocaine’s effects wear off, some blood vessels can burst, resulting in nosebleeds.
 Irritated membrane linings can also cause nosebleeds, especially when the underlying blood vessels become exposed.

 When the septum (the wall that divides your nasal cavity in half) becomes misaligned, one nostril appears larger than the other.
 This is what’s known as a deviated septum.
 This condition develops as repeated irritation to the cartilage and mucous lining start to alter the shape of the septum.